 MCA strives to increase awareness, cooperation, and understanding concerning ethnic, religious, and cultural diversity on campus and in local communities.

 Everyone is welcome to use our resources—videos, books, periodicals, and diversity training materials.
 Requests for tailor-made diversity training and speakers may be made to the office.

 All NNU students are invited to participate in the MultiCultural and International Students Clubs, NNU and community presentations, panel discussions, chapel or convocation presentations, and other activities and events held throughout the year.

 - Beloved Community - Rev. Dr. Martin Luther King Jr. Holiday

 - Cinco de Mayo Celebration

 - Mix-It-Up @ Lunch Day

 - Community Events and much more

-A variety of local businesses carry a variety of hair care products, foods, music, etc. to help meet student's personal needs.
-Cultural events are held throughout the year in the Treasure Valley.
+Many cultural events are held throughout the year in the Treasure Valley.
 Local museums include the Basque Museum and Cultural Center, the Idaho Black History Museum, the Idaho Historical Museum and the Idaho Anne Frank Human Rights Memorial.